First of all, thank you for considering to write an article for UsabilityGeek! This page contains all the information

 - Conforming to Google’s link guidelines: Simply put, any article that violates Google’s guidelines for links, will not be published.

-- Your article: Can be sent as an HTML document, PDF or in Microsoft Word format.
-There is no need to send it to us already styled.
+- Your article: Can be sent as a PDF or in Microsoft Word format.

 - Gravatar-enabled e-mail address: So that your photograph appears in the author bio.
 If you do not have one, please head over to Gravatar to register it.